ugGit/moodle_ws_la_trace_exporter/README.md

 ## Install Plugin

 Now, you're ready to install the plugin.
 Therefore, choose one of the below approaches.
-More information concerning the installation of Moolde plugins is available on https://docs.moodle.org/39/en/Installing_plugins#Installing_a_plugin
+More information concerning the installation of Moodle plugins is available on https://docs.moodle.org/39/en/Installing_plugins#Installing_a_plugin

 ### Installing Manually at the Server (recommended)
 1. Login to your webserver